vmware-labs/wasm-workers-server/docs/docs/tutorials/rust-workers.md

     wasm-workers-rs = { git = "https://github.com/vmware-labs/wasm-workers-server/" }
     ```

 1. Add the `reply` function to the `src/main.rs` file.
-You will need to import the required resources from the `wasm-workers-rs` crate and use the `handler` macro.
-In this case, we will add a new attribute to the `handler` macro called `cache` and update the function signature:
+You will need to import the required resources from the `wasm-workers-rs` crate and use the `worker` macro.
+In this case, we will add a new attribute to the `worker` macro called `cache` and update the function signature:

     ```rust title="src/main.rs"
     use anyhow::Result;
     use wasm_workers_rs::{
-        handler,
+        worker,
         http::{self, Request, Response},
         Content,
     };

-    #[handler(cache)]
+    #[worker(cache)]
     fn handler(_req: Request<String>, cache: &mut Cache) -> Result<Response<Content>> {
         Ok(http::Response::builder()
             .status(200)